dlareau/puzzlehunt_server/docs/hunt_creation.rst

 Solves Based Unlock:
   The puzzle will be unlocked once a certain number of puzzles from a chosen subset are solved.
 Use the puzzle chooser to indicate which puzzles count towards unlocking this puzzle.
-Then enter the number of puzzle required to unlock this puzzle in the "Num required to unlock" field.
+Then enter the number of puzzles required to unlock this puzzle in the "Num required to unlock" field.
 Setting the number of required puzzles to zero means that this puzzle will automatically be unlocked when the hunt starts.